 You’ll want to stay in either Miraflores or Barranco.
 The former is a more upscale neighborhood with a nice stretch of parks on top of the cliff looking down to the ocean.
 It’s a beautiful place to spend a day walking or cycling.
 There are plenty of choices for accommodation, dining, and nightlife in Miraflores as well.
 We recommend staying at the Flying Dog hostel in Parque Kennedy, which is also called the cat park for the dozens of kitties who call it home.

 Barranco is a more bohemian neighborhood that attracts a lot of artists.
 There’s a lot of great street art and live music here making it a really fun place to stay.
 It’s also got tons of cafes, restaurants, and cool bars such as Ayuhasca.
+There’s no shortage of things to do in Barranco!
 Be sure to sign up for the free walking tour of Barranco while you’re there.

 The historic center of Lima is a bit far from both of these areas, but you can easily get there on the metro bus or in an Uber.
 You’ll want to spend at least a whole day exploring the area.
 Start off in the Plaza de Armas to see the presidential palace and the stunning cathedral.
 Another highlight is the San Francisco Covenant, where you can go in and wander around the creepy catacombs.